chaoyangnz/rvx/README.md

 ## Serial port output with `\r\n`

-It is recommended to use vt100 term type.
-Otherwise, the new line will be not moved to the beginning of next line.
+It is recommended to right-click in MobaXterm, `change terminal settings..`, then tick `Implicit CR in every LF`.
+Otherwise, the new line will not be moved to the beginning of next line.